offendingcommit/valdris/Social Systems/Legal & Justice Systems.md

 ---

-Justice in [[Valdris]] reflects the fundamental philosophical divisions between its three great political systems.
-From the hierarchical courts of [[Political Systems/Ruin-Holder Kingdoms]] where mechanical status determines legal standing, through the consensus-based arbitration of [[Political Systems/Ruin-Shunner Republics]], to the mobile justice of [[Political Systems/Wanderer Confederations]], each system has developed unique approaches to law, order, and conflict resolution shaped by their core cultural values.
+Justice in [Valdris](Valdris.md) reflects the fundamental philosophical divisions between its three great political systems.
+From the hierarchical courts of [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) where mechanical status determines legal standing, through the consensus-based arbitration of [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md), to the mobile justice of [Wanderer Confederations](Wanderer%20Confederations.md), each system has developed unique approaches to law, order, and conflict resolution shaped by their core cultural values.

 ## Fundamental Legal Philosophies